CodeMaxx/Terminal-Commands-Beginner/Terminal Commands.md

 vim commands:

  vim <filename> : opens the file with name "filename" or creates the file with the name given as argument if the file does nt exist in the working directory.

- i - allows editing the file
+ i - allows editing the file.

  esc + : x - saves and exits vim